MIDL-Conference/midl-website-2020/pages/sponsorship-packages.md

 # Sponsorship packages

-MIDL attracts about 600 world leading researchers and engineers from academia, industry and biomedical sciences working at the intersection of medical image analysis and machine learning.
-Sponsorship of the MIDL conference gives companies exposure to attendees from early-career scientists to key leaders in the field offering great opportunities for recruitment.
-Different sponsorship packages are available to help make the conference another major success.

-Inquiries about sponsorship can be made to [sponsor@2020.midl.io](mailto:sponsor@2020.midl.io).

 ## <span class="diamond">Diamond (1 only)</span>
 ### <span class="amount">25,000 CA$ (excl.
 VAT)</span>
 * Company name and logo on the conference website, banners and in the conference book